 Machine learning models can be parametric or non-parametric.
 Parametric models are those that require the specification of some parameters before they can be used to make predictions, while non-parametric models do not rely on any specific parameter settings and therefore often produce more accurate results.
+These two distinct approaches play a crucial role in predictive modeling, each offering unique advantages and considerations.
 This blog post discusses parametric vs non-parametric machine learning models with examples along with the key differences.

 What are parametric and non-parametric models?

 Training machine learning models is about finding a function approximation built using input or predictor variables, and whose output represents the response variable.
-The reason why it is called function approximation is because there is always an error in relation to the value of function output vs actual or real-world value.
-And, an aspect of this error is reducible in the sense that further features / technique can be used to improve upon the accuracy.
-Another aspect of this error is irreducible which represents the random error which can’t be dealt with.
-Learn greater details on basic concepts of machine learning in my another post – What is machine learning?
+The reason why it is called function approximation is that there is always an error in relation to the value of function output vs actual or real-world value.
+And, an aspect of this error is reducible in the sense that further features/techniques can be used to improve upon the accuracy.
+Another aspect of this error is irreducible which represents the random error that can’t be dealt with.
+Learn greater details on basic concepts of machine learning in my other post – What is machine learning?
 Concepts and examples.

 When estimating the function (called function approximation), the following two steps are followed: